 In 1999 Wisconsin Act 9, a private sewage system replacement and rehabilitation no-interest loan program was created.
 In a year in which DSPS must prorate funds under the private onsite wastewater treatment system replacement and rehabilitation grant program, counties may apply to DSPS for a loan.
 Counties may only use the loan to increase the grant amount to eligible persons to the amount that the persons would have been eligible to receive if DSPS had not had to prorate grants.
+The loan amount may not exceed the difference between the amount the county would have received if DSPS had not prorated grants and the amount that the county did receive.
+If the amount available for loans under the program is insufficient to provide loans to all eligible counties in a year, DSPS is required to prorate loans in the same manner as under the grant program.
 In years where grants are funded at 100% of the eligible amount, there is no loan eligibility.